In this comprehensive breakdown, we’re diving into the Subaru Outback’s best and worst years.

 6th generation (BT) | 2020-2024 |

 Why start there?
-Because that’s when the Outback really hit its stride.
-Knowing these generations is crucial – they’re not just numbers, but markers of significant changes that could make or break your buying decision.
+Because that’s when the Outback really hit its peak.
+Knowing these generations is vital – they’re not just numbers, but markers of significant changes that could make or break your buying decision.

 Subaru Outback Best, Neutral, and Worst Years

-How do we separate the Outback’s stars from its duds?
+How do we separate the Outback’s stars from its flops?
 It’s not guesswork – we dive into a data goldmine.
 Here’s what goes into our rankings:

 - Owner-reported reliability (the real-world test)